 This interpretation of Luigi Russolo’s Intonarumori instruments was built using reclaimed materials and features the addition of a rudimentary spring reverb attachment.

-One of my motivations for building an Intonarumori-like instrument was to use it as a teaching aid.
-It can demonstrate how tension alters the pitch of a string and also allows for the exploration of sound as vibration (by putting a hand on the vibrating drumskin as it is being played).
-The internal workings can be seen through a perspex window and can be easily accessed.
+The instrument’s internal workings can be seen through a perspex window and can be easily accessed.
+It can be used to demonstrate how tension alters the pitch of a string and also allows for the exploration of sound as vibration (by putting a hand on the vibrating drumskin as it is being played).

 The front of the instrument also detaches and can be plucked to create a sound reminiscent of an electronic kick drum.
 (As demonstrated by my three year old son):